atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 ## Caveat

-Note that Deutsch-Jozsa demonstrates speed up compared to *deterministic* classical algorithms, if compared with randomized classical algorithms the advantage disappears.
+Note that Deutsch-Jozsa demonstrates exponential speed up compared to *deterministic* classical algorithms, if compared with randomized classical algorithms the advantage disappears.
 In a subsequent post we will go over Simon's algorithm, which is considered the first strong